nickpresta/scribe/README.md

-# Goscribe and Goscribed
+# Scribe

 ![Powered by Gophers](http://i.imgur.com/SwkPj.png "Powered by Gophers")

+## Requirements

+* [PhantomJS 1.9.0](https://github.com/ariya/phantomjs) (Development) Version (compile from `master` branch).
+* [Supervisord](http://supervisord.org/) - or some way to manage the `goscribed` process.
+* `Rasterize.coffee` - included in the `libs` directory.

 ## Goscribe

-This is a library which exposes an HTTP Handler, which will accept GET/POST requests to generate a PDF.
+This is a library which exposes an HTTP Handler, which will accept GET requests to generate a PDF.
+You do not need this unless you want to use it.

 ## Goscribed

 This is an application which uses Goscribe to accept HTTP requests.
+You can run this to start converting PDFs.

 ## Documentation